Summer Institute 2020, North Stradbroke Island

 The Institute involved an intensive, five day, small-group (limit 30), residential, informal meeting promoting information exchange, training, networking and collaboration around a number of digital themes.
-For more information on the program and travel/accommodation arrangements see:

 The event involved a group of about 20 CAA Australasia members, who spent the week getting to know each other and discussing all things digital archaeology in beautiful Kioloa, NSW.